Yelp/dockersh/README.md

 dockersh can be used as a shell in /etc/passwd or as an ssh ForceCommand.

-This allows you to have a single ssh process, on the normal ssh port, and gives a (semi) secure way to connect users into their own individual docker containers.
+This allows you to have a single ssh process, on the normal ssh port, and gives a secure way to connect users into their own individual docker containers.

 Why do I want this?